top of page

 What happens if my DACA expires soon?

-You should renew your DACA as soon as possible.
+You must submit your renewal as soon as possible.
 If you let your DACA expire, you could lose protection from deportation and work authorization.

 Can I travel outside the United States with DACA?

 Only if you obtain Advance Parole before leaving the country.
-We'll help you apply correctly.
+We can help you apply correctly.

 What happens if the courts eliminate DACA?

-While court orders are pending, current beneficiaries maintain their protection.
-If the program is modified, our attorneys will guide you through the next steps.
+As long as there are pending court orders, current beneficiaries retain their protection.
+If the program is modified, our attorneys will guide you through the necessary steps.

-Why Choose Santiago Legal LLC to Advise You
+Why Choose Santiago Legal LLC for Your Legal Advice?

-• Updated with the latest legal changes to Deferred Action for Childhood Arrivals, DACA, and immigration policies.
+• Updated with the latest legal changes regarding Deferred Action for Childhood Arrivals, DACA, and immigration policies.

-• Service throughout Minnesota and virtual consultations throughout the United States.
+• Service available throughout Minnesota and virtual consultations across the United States.

-• Personalized advice and comprehensive follow-up of your case.
+• Personalized advice and complete follow-up of your case.

 Deferred Action for Childhood Arrivals (DACA)